se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 By addressing these ethical considerations, this project to contribute responsibly to the exploration of online sexism detection, recognizing the importance of maintaining integrity, fairness and respect for individuals throughout the research process.

 ## Caveats and Recommendations

+A very huge limitation is that the dataset considers the context in which the message are used.
+That can change consistently the results.
+In addition it works only with the english language so it can be used only in certain countries.